 Boston Red Sox vs. Tampa Bay Rays

-The Boston Red Sox and the Tampa Bay Rays meet for game two of their four game series at Fenway Park.
-The Red Sox are -130 favorites over the Rays with an over/under run total set at 9.
+The Tampa Bay Rays and the Boston Red Sox close out their three game series with the rubber match on Sunday at Tropicana Field.
+The Red Sox are -150 favorites over the Rays with an over/under run total set at 8.